 Your hair puts up with a lot, and hair damage is more than just split ends.
-Extremely damaged hair develops cracks in the outermost layer of the hair shaft (called the cuticle) and leaves hair more prone to further damage and breakage.
+Damaged hair develops cracks in the outermost layer of the hair shaft (called the cuticle) and leaves hair more prone to further damage and breakage.
 This results in frizzy, dull, brittle, unmanageable hair.
 Damaged hair cannot absorb or retain enough moisture to keep its shine and texture, so lackluster and fragility are common signs of dry hair.

 What does damaged hair look like?